 This time, I apparently yanked it hard enough that the two door handle pieces closed on my palm.

 I was also able to confirm my suspicions from Monday: The CrossCab’s right front wheel bearing was bad, and was getting louder quite rapidly.
-After consulting the Autopian’s leadership, the decision was made to march forward and monitor the situation.
-Unfortunately, we don’t really have the parts or tools to tackle a wheel bearing replacement right now.
-Come to think of it, we don’t even have a spare tire.
+After consulting the Autopian’s leadership, a decision was made for us to march forward and monitor the situation.
+We were sent on our way with minimal tools as it is.
+Come to think of it, the guys might have also forgotten a spare tire when they lifted this thing and put giant tires on it.

 Yesterday was also when – and I can’t believe I’m going to say this – I fell in love with the Nissan Murano CrossCabriolet.
 I spent much of Monday complaining about how the CrossCab was loud inside, had a stupidly complicated roof, had a trunk that was too small, and got putrid fuel economy.
 But all of that was changed when I dropped the top.
 Now I understand the CrossCab.
 Stowing the roof made the CrossCab feel like an entirely different car, but you’ll have to wait for my full love story about this thing.
 I think I’ll have to check with my doctor about this, because I never expected it.